maelstrom-software/maelstrom/site/src/cargo_metest/test_pattern_dsl.md

 - **`true`, `all`, `any`**: selects all tests
 - **`false`, `none`**: selects no tests

-When you provide no filter to `cargo-metest` it acts as if typed `cargo metest -i all`
+When you provide no filter to `cargo-maelstrom` it acts as if typed `cargo metest -i all`

 ## Abbreviations